Coco (2017 film): Plot

 In the Mexican town of Santa Cecilia, a young woman named Imelda marries a man who eventually leaves her and their daughter Coco to pursue a music career.
 When he never returns, Imelda bans music from her family and opens a shoemaking business.

 Decades later, Imelda's great-great-grandson Miguel lives in the family home with his parents and relatives, including an elderly and ailing Coco.
-Despite the family's continued ban on music, Miguel secretly loves it and teaches himself to play guitar by watching videos of his idol, the late musician Ernesto de la Cruz.
+Despite the family's continued ban on music, Miguel secretly loves it and teaches himself to play guitar by watching the VHS documentary of his idol, the late musician Ernesto de la Cruz.
 On the Day of the Dead, Miguel inadvertently bumps the family ofrenda and breaks a frame containing a photo of Imelda and an infant Coco.
-He discovers a hidden section of the photograph that shows his great-great-grandfather (whose head has been torn from the photo) holding Ernesto's famous guitar.
+He discovers a hidden section of the photograph that shows his great-great-grandfather, whose head has been torn from the photo, holding Ernesto's famous guitar.
 Believing this proves Ernesto is his relative, Miguel excitedly tells his family about his musical aspirations.
-In response, Miguel's grandmother destroys his guitar, causing him to shun his family.
+In response, Miguel's grandmother, Elena, destroys his guitar, causing him to shun his family.

 Miguel breaks into Ernesto's mausoleum and takes his guitar to use in a local talent competition.
 Once Miguel strums it, he becomes invisible to all living people.
 However, he can interact with his skeletal dead relatives, who are visiting from the Land of the Dead for the holiday.
 Taking him back with them, they realize Imelda cannot visit since Miguel removed her photo from the ofrenda.
 Miguel also discovers that he has been cursed for stealing from the dead: he must receive a family blessing to return to the living world before sunrise or he will remain in the Land of the Dead forever.
 Imelda offers him a blessing on the condition that he abandons music, but Miguel refuses and seeks Ernesto's blessing instead.

 Miguel encounters Héctor, a down-on-his-luck skeleton who once performed with Ernesto.
 Héctor offers to bring Miguel to Ernesto in exchange for Miguel placing his photo on an ofrenda so he can visit his daughter before she forgets him, which would cause him to fade from existence.
 Héctor helps Miguel perform in a talent competition to win entry to Ernesto's mansion, but Miguel flees after being discovered by his family.